2002–03 South-West Indian Ocean cyclone season: Tropical Cyclone Boura

-A strong area of winds near the equator developed an area of convection on November 14 to the east-northeast of Diego Garcia.
+A strong area of winds near the equator developed an area of convection on November 14 to the east-north-east of Diego Garcia.
 It quickly developed outflow and a distinct circulation, becoming a tropical depression late on November 14.
 Early on November 15, MFR upgraded the system to Tropical Storm Boura, and later that day the JTWC initiated advisories on Tropical Cyclone 03S.
-With a ridge to the southeast, the storm moved quickly southwestward.
+With a ridge to the south-east, the storm moved quickly southwestward.
 Easterly wind shear prevented significant intensification until the circulation became established beneath the convection.
 On November 17, Boura intensified to reach 10-minute winds of 120 kph, making it a tropical cyclone.
 The JTWC upgraded Boura to the same intensity that day but in 1-minute winds, or the equivalent of a minimal hurricane.
 The cyclone intensified slightly further to peak winds of 130 kph.

 Boura maintained its peak winds for about 18 hours, during which wind shear began to increase.
 The cyclone weakened as it curved more to the west, a change due to a ridge to the south.
 The JTWC estimated that Boura maintained peak winds of 140 kph.
 Initially, the storm retained good outflow and convection, and Boura passed just north of St. Brandon on November 19, producing 54.5 mm of rainfall and wind gusts of 106 kph.
 While the storm turned to the west and northwest, it interacted with the ridge to the south to produce wind gusts of 118 and 111 kph on Mauritius and Réunion, respectively.
 The convection gradually diminished, and on November 22 Boura weakened to tropical depression status while the JTWC discontinued advisories.
 The circulation continued to the northwest, devoid of convection.
-After turning to the northeast on November 25, Boura dissipated a day later north of Madagascar.
+After turning to the north-east on November 25, Boura dissipated a day later north of Madagascar.